cptlukass/Lotto_game/README.md

 ## Introduction

-This is a workshop project of a simple program where the computer chooses one number between 1 and 100 and 'helps' user to guess it.
+This is a workshop project of a simple lotto game where user picks 6 numbers and gets the results of lottery.
 Created 100% in Python.

 ## Setup